drush-ops/drush/docs/commands.md

   then the Drush global commands class namespace should be `My\Custom\Library\Drush\Commands` and the class file should be located under the `src/Drush/Commands` directory.
 * The class and file name ends with `*DrushCommands`, e.g. `FooDrushCommands`.

+Unlike commands defined in Drupal modules, global commands don't benefit from dependency injection.
+However, it's still possible to interact with Drupal container services by using the `\Drupal::services()` static method.
+This can be achieved by defining the bootstrap level in the command attributes (see https://www.drush.org/latest/bootstrap) for details.
+A global command with that needs access the Drupal services should use the `DrupalBootLevels::FULL` bootstrap level.

 ### \[deprecated\] Commands discovered by configuration

 **Warning!** Discovering commands by configuration is deprecated in Drush 11.0.9 and is scheduled for removal in a future major version.